 · What relationship should be established between notions of progress and contemporary political, social, economic and technological structures?

 The conference language will be English.
 We invite interested scholars at all career levels to send proposals (maximum 400 words) to: email@example.com.
-Extended deadline: May 19, 2019.
+Deadline: 30 April, 2019.

 Volkan Çıdam (Boğaziçi University, Istanbul/Humboldt University Berlin)